typicode/cult/README.md

 # Features

-* Detects gulpfile extension and calls gulp accordingly
+* Detects gulpfile extension and calls gulp accordingly.
-* Watch and reload gulp when gulpfile changes
+* Watch and reload gulp when gulpfile changes.
 * Supports gulpfile written in JavaScript, CoffeeScript, CoffeeScriptRedux and LiveScript.

 # Usage